Andrew Downes’ Symphonies

 The Symphony abounds with wonderful melodies, not least the gorgeous viola solo near the end, which sums up Andrew’s feelings of concern at the destruction of so many aspects of nature, habitats and customs around the world.

-If Andrew is asked for a programme note for a work, he always asks me.
-He doesn’t feel he can analyse his own music and he likes the way I describe his pieces in layman’s terms.
+If Andrew was asked for a programme note for a work, he always asked me.
+He didn’t feel he could analyse his own music and he liked the way I described his pieces in layman’s terms.
 This is the programme note which I wrote for the Symphony:

 ‘The work is designed to excite both the ear and the eye.
 There is constant movement, creating a feeling of dance, freedom of expression and rhythm.
 In between frenzied and busy passages come beautiful and melodic moments.